 prowling.
 They subdue their prey through a unique mechanism

-strong and needle-sharp pincers that look like fangs.
-With such, they
+into strong and needle-sharp pincers that look like fangs.
+With

-puncture the exoskeletons or skins of their prey
+such, they puncture the exoskeletons or skins of their prey and

-and inject their venom, which paralyzes their victims in seconds.
-Since
+inject their venom, which paralyzes their victims in seconds.

-a centipede's weapons are modified locomotive appendages its sting is
+Since a centipede's weapons are modified locomotive appendages its

 Their common name ("hundred feet") does not hold true for most species.
 However, some species of the order Geophilomorpha do have up to 200 legs, given their extremely elongated bodies divided into very many segments.